Cousins ancestries & web sites

 returned to Mount Pleasant after his service in Washington, D.C.
 The house is situated on

-the north edge of the Iowa Wesleyan College campus, a reminder of James Harlan's presence
+the north edge of the Iowa Wesleyan University campus, a reminder of James Harlan's presence

 at the college and community.
 Harlan served as president of Iowa Wesleyan, as professor,